coxy1989/mlsabbatical/website/content/markdown/bookshelf.md

 ## Bookshelf

-I'll keep a record of the books that I'm using / that may become useful to me here.
+I'll keep a record of the books that I'm using and those which may become useful to me here.

 | Title  | Author  | Free  | Purchased  |
 |---|---|---|---|